JScottBrdly/HarpPreview/README.md

 ## Special Thanks

-Thanks again to the creator for building a better way to read a book online, which in this case is a better preview that Amazon uses for ebook.
+Thanks again to the creator for building a better way to read a book online, which in this case is better than what Amazon uses for ebooks.